Anchormen/sql4es/README.md

 SELECT _score, myString FROM mytype WHERE myString = 'hello' OR myString = 'there' /* Same as above */
-SELECT _score, myString FROM mytype WHERE myString IN ('hello', 'there') /* phrase query */
+SELECT _score, myString FROM mytype WHERE myString IN ('hello', 'there') /* use of NOT; find all documents which do not contain 'hello' or 'there' */ SELECT _score, myString FROM mytype WHERE NOT myString IN ('hello', 'there')

+/* check for NULL values (missing fields) */
+SELECT myInt FROM mytype WHERE myString NOT NULL SELECT myInt FROM mytype WHERE myString IS NULL

+/* phrase query */
 SELECT _score, highlight(myString), myString FROM mytype WHERE myString = 'hello there' /* wildcard query */